Tioga Pass hikes in Yosemite National Park.

 Route Type: 2 loops + out-and-back

-Hike Features: fun scramble, stunning views from Lembert Dome, Dog Lake
+Hike Features: Fun scramble, stunning views from Lembert Dome, Dog Lake

-✨ Lembert Dome Hiking Guide
+โœจ READ THIS: Lembert Dome Hiking Guide

 The Lembert Dome hike in Yosemite National Park offers an incredible adventure with panoramic views of Tuolumne Meadows and the surrounding High Sierra.

 The main trailhead for both Lembert Dome and Dog Lake is located at the Lembert Dome Picnic Area.
+You can also start this hike from a parking area near the Tuolumne Meadows Lodge.

+There are many ways to complete this hike.
 For an unforgettable adventure, start by taking the trail that leads around Lembert Dome.

 Hop onto the Lembert Dome Trail then tackle a short but exhilarating rock scramble to the top of the summit for breathtaking panoramic views of Tuolumne Meadows.